olpeh/onkometrorikki/README.md

 ## Deployments

+Deployments are triggered automatically for every commit in master branch.

+For manual deployments:

-Backend is deployed in Heroku: `git push heroku master`
+- Backend is deployed in Heroku: `git push heroku master`

-Deploy frontend to now: `npm run release`
+- Deploy frontend to now: `npm run release`

 ## Credits, Thanks, Inspiration